VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/openinula.md

 ### Components not covered by syntactic tags

-If there are components not covered by syntactic tags when using React-VChart, you can use the unified chart component as a fallback solution.
+If there are components not covered by syntactic tags when using Openinula-VChart, you can use the unified chart component as a fallback solution.

 ## On-demand loading

-React-VChart itself supports on-demand loading.
+Openinula-VChart itself supports on-demand loading.
 When VChart needs to be loaded on demand, it is recommended to use the `<VChartSimple />` tag,

 The `<VChartSimple />` component and the `<VChart />` component are used in almost the same way.
 The only difference is that users need to import the `VChart` constructor class from `@viasctor/vchart/esm/core` and pass it to `<VChartSimple />`;
 Reference for on-demand import of VChart [related documents](/vchart/guide/tutorial_docs/Load_on_Demand)